 Democratic candidates in Connecticut, Ohio, Florida and Pennsylvania held on to seats the party now controls that were considered competitive.

-Democrat Chris Murphy defeated Linda McMahon, the former head of World Wrestling Entertainment Inc. (WWE), for the Senate seat in Connecticut now held by retiring Senator Joseph Lieberman, an independent who caucuses with Democrats.
+Democrat Chris Murphy defeated Linda McMahon, the former head of World Wrestling Entertainment Inc. (WWE:US), for the Senate seat in Connecticut now held by retiring Senator Joseph Lieberman, an independent who caucuses with Democrats.
 Murphy is a three-term U.S. congressman.

 McMahon, who spent almost $100 million of her own money on her Senate races in 2010 and this year, told supporters to make sure their representatives “are doing what we need because they work for us.”